 Once all your outstanding balances are paid off, finance charges and late fees are gone too.
-This means the amount due each month is just a single payment towards the principle and interest – the same as any other loan.
-The interest rate on consolidated loans is almost always much lower than the late fees and finance charges you will get from each of the individual outstanding balances.
+This means the amount due each month is just a single payment towards the principal and interest, the same as for any other loan.
+The interest rate on consolidated loans is almost always lower than the late fees and finance charges you will get from each of the individual outstanding balances.

-What this means for you is that a consolidated loan will keep your credit healthy and growing, and lower your monthly payments to pay off the same principle in debt.
+What this means for you is that a consolidated loan will keep your credit healthy and growing, and it will lower the number of monthly payments required to pay off the same principal in debt.

 How to Consolidate Debt

 Consolidating debt means taking out a loan to pay off other outstanding balances.
-Like all loans, there are two main types.
+Like all loans, there are two main types to consider:

-The exception to this is simply using your credit card to pay off all other balances, if you have a sufficient credit limit.
+One unsecured loan type to consider is simply using your credit card to pay off all other balances.
+This will require you having a sufficient credit limit on your card.
 If you already pay most of your bills using your credit card, you are consolidating your debts without even realizing it.
 Many people prefer this simply to keep all their payments in one place, making them easier to track.

-The biggest downside of using credit cards, or any other unsecured loan, to consolidate your debt is the finance charges.
-Unsecured loans almost always have higher interest rates.
-This means you might not be saving very much money by consolidating everything on your credit card, then making minimum payments.
+The biggest downside of using credit cards or other unsecured loans to consolidate your debt is the finance charges.
+Unsecured loans almost always charge higher interest rates.
+This means you might not be saving much money by consolidating everything on your credit card rather than just making minimum payments.

 You also cannot use your credit card to pay off other credit card debt.
 If credit card debt is one of your problems to begin with, you probably will not be looking at unsecured loans for consolidation.

-Most types of loan consolidation involve a secured loan, usually a home equity loan (a second mortgage).
+Most types of debt consolidation loans involve a secured loan, usually a home equity loan, also called second mortgage.
 This means you will use the equity built up from your home to take out a new loan.
-The amount of debt you can consolidate is dictated by how much equity you have for use as collateral.
+The amount of debt you can consolidate is dictated by how much equity you have to use as collateral.
 If your debts are greater than the equity you have built up in your home, you are considered insolvent.

-If you are a renter, there are also some types of secured loans that can use your car or other property as collateral.
-Unfortunately, these usually fall under “Payday Loan” or “Pawn Shop” type lenders, which can have excessively high finance charges.
-Taking these types of loans is more likely to drive you farther into debt than help pull you out.
-If you are not able to find any other types of consolidation loans, you should investigate other credit counselling services.
+If you are a renter, you won’t have a home equity loan as an option.
+However, there are some types of secured loans that use your car or other property as collateral.
+Unfortunately, these usually fall under “Payday Loan” or “Pawn Shop” type lenders, which can charge excessively high finance charges.
+Taking these types of loans is more likely to drive you farther into debt than to help pull you out.
+If you are not able to find any other type of consolidation loans, you should investigate credit counseling services.